Last updated on November 13th, 2025 at 12:16 pm

 Always research the stricter law that applies based on both the rep’s and the customer’s country.
 When in doubt, disclose.

-Best Practices to Record Sales Calls Legally
+What Are the Best Practices to Record Sales Calls Legally?

 - Obtain Consent: Always inform your customers and obtain their permission before recording conversations.
 This builds trust and complies with legal requirements.